Laughing at the Scary Stuff: Humor and Fear

 Fear does everything except go out and buy the groceries.

 Being frightened is an especially embarrassing emotion because what we fear often seems petty.
-Someone scared might be reprimanded by a companion, and told to “Get a grip—-anybody with sense can see that there’s nothing to worry about,” unless the fear is somehow politically correct.
-The big worries seem noble—-fear of nuclear annihilation, of environmental destruction, of human suffering; but everyday personal fears—-fear of elevators, fear of embarrassment, fear of not fitting into last year’s bathing suit—creep around coveting the nobility of genuine fears but never quite making it.
+Someone scared might be reprimanded by a companion and told, “Get a grip—anybody with sense can see that there’s nothing to worry about,” unless the fear is somehow politically correct.
+The big worries seem noble—fear of nuclear annihilation, of environmental destruction, of human suffering.
+But everyday, personal fears—fear of elevators, fear of embarrassment, fear of not fitting into last year’s bathing suit—creep around, coveting the nobility of genuine fears, but never quite making it.

 Insecurity about the details of life causes excessive concern for them in the lives of many people who then permit their fears about the details to obscure genuine threats to their well-being.
 There are, for example, women with immaculate houses who refuse to go to the doctor for mammograms; they are apparently more worried about their bedspreads than their breasts, but surely this isn’t the case.

 Displacement of fears from the actual to the imaginary leads not to reassurance, but to a deluded sense of protection from danger.
 Even when we know that our imagined fears typically outnumber our actual, we continue to displace our feelings of fear onto other, perhaps even more potentially destructive, emotions and behaviors.
 We can’t help it.

 So what can we do?
 We can use humor to put our fears into perspective.
 Humor addresses the same issues as fear, not to dismiss them, but to strengthen our ability to confront them and then laugh them away from the door.